fxru/pmundaphon/description/pmundaphon.md

 - Pinnow 1959: V1 / MKCD: —

-Gorum /ˀd/ and maybe Juang /n/ point to some alveolar element, but the other forms cosistenly relfect \*ɟa_ or alternatively _\*ɟaaˀ_.
+Gorum /ˀd/ and maybe Juang /n/ point to some alveolar element, but the other forms consistenly relfect _\*ɟa_ or alternatively _\*ɟaaˀ_.

 ##### _\*bv₍₃₁₎/bv₍₃₁₎v₍₃₁₎ˀ/bv₍₃₁₎sv₍₃₂₎_ ‘sated (v)’ (\#0098-3)